Neveon/blackjack-python/README.md

 # blackjack-python
--Use 'python blackjack.py' to run the game
+-* Use 'python blackjack.py' to run the game

 Casinos use a six-deck game (312 cards)